zones-convolution/zones_client/docs/manual.md

 the *York Minster* zone and click the eye to see the full details.
 Here you can see details about the space and its recording.
 You can experiment with the different mic placements depending on whether you want the piano to sound close or far.
 Before selecting the IR, ensure true stereo is selected using the ... next to the IR.
-This will perform more convolution creating a richer and more realistic sounding reverb and stereo image.
+This will perform more convolution calculations creating a richer and more realistic sounding reverb and stereo image.

 //image of zone page